It's Pride Month!

 So, why the Human Rights Campaign?
 And, more broadly, why do this at all?
 Well, first of all the Human Rights Campaign is a very dope organization that fights for LGBTQ rights and equality across the country.
 They do amazing and important work, and they are worthy of every dollar they get.
 As for the bigger “why?” there are a couple different reasons.
 1.)
 I’m a proud North Carolinian, and over the past year our home has become the poster child for discrimination against the LGBTQ community.
 I’m super not into that.
 I think we’ve been misrepresented and I want to continue fighting against that perception.
 2.)
 We live in troubled times, and I’m constantly dogged by the feeling that I’m not doing enough to help.
 I watch/read the news, I get angry, I tweet about it.
 Rinse and repeat.
 None of this makes me feel any better.
 I see people doing incredible things to help different causes every day, so I started thinking about ways to make a tangible difference, big or small.
 This was literally the easiest way I could think of.
 I already play soccer, why not just add in charitable giving.
 Boom.
 Hopefully you can relate to one or both of these reasons.

-Now, I am completely amazed at the response we've gotten over the first couple months of doing this.
+Now, I am completely amazed at the response we've gotten over the first few months of doing this.
 We've had supporters groups, journalists, front office personnel, youth players, and individual fans come up with their own donation breakdowns for the season.
 Which is to say that our donation scale is merely a recommendation.
 We want you to get creative.
 You can match one player for the season, pick a different player every week, come up with your own scale, or donate randomly just for the heck of it.
 Have fun with it.
 As long as you're contributing and supporting the cause, we're all on the same team.

 Ok, rad, but last question: why not just give directly to the Human Rights Campaign?
 Excellent query.
 Short answer, this is more fun.
 Longer answer, I want to create a community of people united behind a worthy cause.
 Donating money is good and necessary, but I also want to help shape the message that the soccer community, and the sporting community in general, are open and welcoming and diverse and very awesome.
 It’s true that CrowdRise takes three percent of the money donated, so when this is all said and done I will donate an extra three percent of whatever we raise to cover it.